renabridged/Social-Inequality-Dynamics/README.md

 when  u = (D-x)/D and f = H - y.
 D is the number of agents in the environment and H = 1 is the maximum shared cumulative income.

 ## NETLOGO FEATURES

-(interesting or unusual features of NetLogo that the model uses, particularly in the Code tab; or where workarounds were needed for missing features)

 Note the use of lists in drawing the Lorenz Curve.